-Even if the radiation released from the last scattering surface of the primeval fireball can be described as a photon gas with 3000 K, this description becomes invalid after release from the primeval plasma, when the photons and the corresponding electromagnetic waves are no longer scattered but free to escape at c.
-It has been noted before that free photons do not constitute a thermodynamic system and cannot leave a relict behind [21].
+The disregard of the radiant propagation of light is very striking.
+This 'relic radiation blunder' [15] may be obscured to traditionally educated cosmologists by its origin in the practice of considering model universes based on general relativity to be filled with a homogeneous fluid, in the case of radiation with a diffuse 'photon gas', with photons in random motion and, e.g., in [3], thought of as contained within an imaginary encasement that expands with the Hubble flow, i.e., with a(t).
+Even if both the actual CMB and the radiation released from the last scattering surface of the primeval fireball can be described as photon gases with 2.7 K and 3000 K respectively, this description becomes invalid after release from the primeval plasma, when the photons and the corresponding electromagnetic waves are no longer scattered but free to escape at c on collision-free geodesic paths.
+It has been noted before that such free photons do not constitute a thermodynamic system and cannot leave a relict behind [20].
 Fortunately, the radiation that reaches us from our local fireball, the Sun, cannot either be correctly thought of as a photon gas.
 A solar photon gas might keep us comfortable at 300 K, but it would not give rise to any visible light.
 This would be bad for life.

-The CMB may still be a residue of some radiation, but it certainly cannot come from a stage at which the universe was much less extended.
+The CMB may still be a residue of some radiation, but it can definitely not come from a stage at which the universe was much less extended.

-During the history of Big Bang cosmology, the relic radiation blunder was copied carelessly.
-It was treated as part of the irrefutable 'hard core' [22] of the cosmological research program, because it seems to follow from prior assumptions whose physical incompatibility failed to be noticed.
-We have already seen in subsections 2.1 and 2.2 that radiation that is no longer scattered cannot maintain homogeneity and not even observability throughout a universe that grows in size even in comoving coordinates.
-Radiation from the last scattering surface would only fill the V-shaped golden band in Fig. 2 and remain outside the view of observers located anywhere above this band itself.
-In Fig. 1, the CMB would now only be observable in the region represented by the golden ring, but we are not there.
-The actual presence of the CMB we observe cannot be explained by an unflawed expanding universe model.
-Radiation from the epoch of last scattering would, however, be observable in an expanding view model, described in section 3.1, but this will be free streaming radiation.
+During the history of big bang cosmology, the relic radiation blunder was copied carelessly.
+It appears to have been treated as part of the irrefutable 'hard core' [21] of the cosmological research program, because it follows immediately from the practice that prevails in modelling the universe in general relativity.

+It is however evident enough that radiation that is no longer scattered cannot maintain homogeneity and not even observability throughout a universe that grows in size even in comoving coordinates.
+Radiation from the last scattering surface would only fill the golden band in Fig. 2 and remain outside the view of observers located anywhere above it.
+In Fig. 1, the CMB would now only be observable in the region represented by the golden ring.
+Since we are not there and still can see a CMB, its presence requires a different explanation, but this is outside the scope of the present study.